ameera3/OCR_Expiration_Date/README.md

 Prepare_Training_Text.ipynb -- Used to create dot_training_text.txt

+## Reporting Results

+Adding Google Document Text Detection to Ensemble -- The first column gives the results for Google Document Text Detection’s API with no image processing.
+The second column gives the results of my Google + Tesseract ensemble with no image processing.
+The third column gives the results for Google’s Document Text Detection API with my image processing.
+The last column gives the results for my Google + Tesseract ensemble with my image processing.
+At the bottom, the average character accuracy as well as the number of perfectly OCRed samples are computed.
+For the ensemble columns, a red percentage mean that the ensemble performed worse than Google on this example (compare with the column on the left).
+Similarly, a green percentage in an ensemble column means that the ensemble performed better than Google on this example.

+Comparison Google Text Detection versus Tesseract Ensemble -- The first column gives the results for the Google Text Detection API with no image processing.
+The second column gives the results of the Google Text Detection API with my image processing.
+The last column gives the results for my Tesseract ensemble with my image processing.
+At the bottom, the average character accuracy as well as the number of perfectly OCRed samples are computed.

 ## Image-processing pipeline

 ocr_preprocess.py -- This program does all the image processing that Tesseract desires such as rescaling, binarisation, deskewing, and removing alpha channel.